vroger11/vroger11.github.io/index.md

 ---

 I am a PhD student in data science at L'IRIT (Toulouse).
+I am working on corpora with a limited amount of impaired speech.
 I also keep a blog about visualizations I make, research I do and tips around Linux.
 [Check it out](blog).

 # Interests